Frida Hansen: Early life

 In 1888 the city was hit by an economic downturn.
-Plough & Sundt, the family business that Hans Wilhelm ran, went bankrupt.
+Plough & Sundt, the family business that her husband ran, went bankrupt.
 He fled abroad for a few years, and Frida was left with sole responsibility for the family.
 Two of her three children died.
 In order to obtain an income, she started an embroidery business in her own home.
 In the embroidery shop old tapestries were repaired and from doing that repair work she became interested in the ancient techniques that were used to create the images.